Opioid use disorder

 Opioid addiction treatment programs

-Upon joining an inpatient rehab program, you will have to stay within the respective facility for the entire program duration.
-All new patients undergo a thorough assessment, which is necessary to gather information and create the personalized intervention plans.
-Some of the aspects analyzed in the respective evaluation include: physical and mental health, co-existing conditions, type of addiction, severity and frequency of drug abuse, history of addiction.
-The intervention plans are updated regularly, in accordance with the progress made by each patient.
-Residential stays vary between 30 and 90 days, depending on the needs and challenges experienced.
-Most patients need several months to recover from their addiction and return to healthy living.
+Upon enrolling in an inpatient rehab program, you may be required to stay at the facility for the duration of the treatment.
+New patients undergo a comprehensive assessment to collect vital information and develop personalized intervention plans.
+This evaluation includes aspects such as physical and mental health, co-existing conditions, type and severity of addiction, frequency of drug abuse, and addiction history.
+Intervention plans are regularly updated based on each patient's progress.
+Residential stays may range from 30 to 90 days, longer or shorter, depending on individual needs and challenges.
+Some patients may require several months to recover from their addiction and return to a healthy lifestyle.

 Inpatient detox, the first cornerstone of recovery

-Inpatient addiction treatment programs always begin with the initial detox period.
+Inpatient addiction treatment programs may begin with the initial detox period.
 Patients are assisted to overcome the intense withdrawal period, often with a combination of medication and counseling.
 Medication might be administered to ease withdrawal and make the associated symptoms more bearable.
 All the treatments are directly monitored by trained physicians.
-Once the withdrawal period has been conquered, one can focus exclusively on the recovery process, which might entail various therapies and counseling.
-During the detox period, another goal is to prevent the health-related complications related to the drug abuse.
+Once the withdrawal period has been completed, one can focus exclusively on the recovery process, which might entail various therapies and counseling.

 Therapies used in opioid painkiller recovery